fieldtrip/website/example/connectivity_conditional_granger.md

 ---
 title: Conditional Granger causality in the frequency domain
-tags: [example, freq, connectivity, Granger]
+tags: [example, freq, connectivity, granger]
 ---

 # Conditional Granger causality in the frequency domain